-It’s not a perfect measure because variables like tyre pressure, how snug the drum is on your tyre and if the tyre is warm can affect the reading slightly.
+It’s not a perfect measure because of variables like tire pressure, how snug the drum is on your tire, and if the tire is warm this can affect the reading slightly.
 Still, for those looking to get into power training, Virtual Power provides a low barrier to entry and gets you within the wattage ballpark.

 Should you lock out your suspension?